 Whatever its origin, bun bo nam bo is a delicious traditional Vietnamese dish that I think most people will enjoy.
 It consists of cold rice noodles topped with marinated stir-fried beef, bean sprouts, fried shallots, fresh vegetables, herbs, roasted peanuts, and nuoc cham.
 It’s a delicious dish – savory, crunchy, a little sweet, and with nice contrast between the warm beef and cold sticky noodles.

 23. Bun Rieu

 Bun rieu is a breakfast noodle soup dish that’s originally from northern Vietnam but is now enjoyed throughout the country.
-You’ll find different versions of it, though one of the most popular is bun rieu cua which is made with crab.
+You’ll find different versions of this tasty noodle soup though one of the most popular is bun rieu cua which is made with crab.

 To make bun rieu cua, freshwater rice paddy crabs are pounded with the shell into a fine paste before being strained.
 The crab liquid is then used as a base for the soup along with stewed tomatoes and annatto seeds, giving the broth a wonderful tangy flavor.